 Can non-small cell lung cancer be found early?

-Usually symptoms of lung cancer do not appear until the disease is already in an advanced, non-curable stage.
-Even when symptoms of lung cancer do appear, many people may mistake them for other problems, such as an infection or long-term effects from smoking.
+Usually symptoms of lung cancer do not appear until the disease is already at an advanced stage.
+Even when lung cancer does cause symptoms, many people may mistake them for other problems, such as an infection or long-term effects from smoking.
 This may delay the diagnosis.

-Some lung cancers are diagnosed early because they are found by accident as a result of tests for other medical conditions.
-For example, lung cancer may be found by imaging tests (such as a chest x-ray or chest CT scan), bronchoscopy (viewing the inside of lung airways through a flexible lighted tube), or sputum exam (microscopic examination of cells in coughed up phlegm) done for other reasons in patients with heart disease, pneumonia, or other lung conditions.
-A small portion of these patients do very well and may be cured of lung cancer.
+Some lung cancers are found early by accident as a result of tests for other medical conditions.
+For example, lung cancer may be found by tests done for other reasons in people with heart disease, pneumonia, or other lung conditions.
+A small portion of these people do very well and may be cured of lung cancer.

-Screening is the use of tests or exams to detect a disease in people without symptoms of that disease.
-Doctors have looked for many years for a test to find lung cancer early and help people live longer, but only in recent years has a study shown that a lung cancer screening test can help lower the risk of dying from this disease.
+Screening is the use of tests or exams to find a disease in people who don’t have symptoms.
+Doctors have looked for many years for a good screening test for lung cancer, but only in recent years has a study shown that a test known as a low-dose CT (LDCT) scan can help lower the risk of dying from this disease.

 The National Lung Screening Trial

-The National Lung Screening Trial (NLST) was a large clinical trial that looked at using a type of CT scan known as low-dose CT (sometimes called low-dose spiral or helical CT) to screen for lung cancer.
-CT scans of the chest provide more detailed pictures than chest x-rays and are better at finding small abnormalities in the lungs (discussed in more detail in the next section).
-Low-dose CT (LDCT) of the chest uses lower amounts of radiation than a standard chest CT and does not require the use of intravenous (IV) contrast dye.
+The National Lung Screening Trial (NLST) was a large clinical trial that looked at using LDCT of the chest to screen for lung cancer.
+CT scans of the chest provide more detailed pictures than chest x-rays and are better at finding small abnormal areas in the lungs.
+Low-dose CT of the chest uses lower amounts of radiation than a standard chest CT and does not require the use of intravenous (IV) contrast dye.

 The NLST was a large study, but it left some questions that still need to be answered.
-For example, it’s not clear if screening with LDCT scans would have the same effect on people different than those allowed in the study, such as those who smoke less (or not at all), or people younger than age 55 or older than 74.
-Also, in the NLST, patients got a total of 3 scans over 2 years.
+For example, it’s not clear if screening with LDCT scans would have the same effect if different people were allowed in the study, such as those who smoke less (or not at all), or people younger than age 55 or older than 74.
+Also, in the NLST, patients got 3 scans over 2 years.
 It’s not yet clear what the effect would be if people were screened for longer than 2 years.